OE100/PossessedMask/README.md

 # Releases

+# Version 1.1.2

+- Fixed deactivation of selected item when switching slots.
+- Fixed bug causing stun grenades to activate when switching slots.

 # Version 1.1.1

 - Fixed item name bug causing the mask value and spawn chance not to be changed.